babarrett/hammerspoon/layoutIdeas.md

 #### Cons
 * Can't modify the key you're using as the modifier (unless it's a "long hold?")
 * May be hard to get used to
-* For full coverage you may need FDSA to reflect JKL;
+* For full coverage you need FDSA to reflect JKL;
 * If reflected may need 2 * number of modifiers layers to cover it.

 ## Press and hold for additional functionality
 #### Idea
-Hole Delete (Backspace) for Forward delete.
+Hold Delete (Backspace) for Forward delete.
 Hold "Copy" for "Cut."

 #### Pros
 * Save a key